Gas prices are notoriously fickle.

 According to the American Automobile Association (AAA), only 17% of cars have properly inflated tires.
 Properly inflating your tires can increase your fuel efficiency by 3%.

 To check your tire pressure, you’ll need a pressure gauge, which you can purchase inexpensively at many gas stations and auto parts stores.
 Your tires’ recommended pressure will be either on a sticker inside the driver’s door jamb or listed in your car’s manual.
 It’s best to use the manufacturer’s tire pressure recommendations, not the tire pressure listed on the tires themselves.
 Always check the tire pressure when the tires are cold and the car has not been driven for a while.

 Aggressive driving – which the U.S. Department of Energy (USDE) defines as speeding, rapid acceleration, and rapid braking – can lower your fuel efficiency by 15% to 30% on the highway and 15% to 40% in stop-and-go traffic.

 Instead of zooming ahead and braking suddenly, take your foot off the pedal and coast to a red light or stopped car, applying the brakes gradually as needed.

 It also helps to slow down in general.
 According to the USDE, gas mileage decreases significantly at speeds above 50 mph.
 For every 5 miles you go over this speed, you’ll likely pay an additional 20 cents per gallon of gas.

 3. Carpool to Work

-Carpooling can cut your fuel costs by half or more, and it’s a great way to ease some of the stress of driving to and from work every day.
+Carpooling, also called ridesharing, can cut your fuel costs by 50% or more, and it’s a great way to ease some of the stress of driving to and from work every day.
 To find potential commute partners, start asking around at work to see if any of your colleagues are interested in sharing a ride.
 You can also find potential partners using uberPOOL or Waze Carpool.